Supernova Constraints on Dark Flavored Sectors

 for pure vector and axial couplings $F^{V,A}_{sd} \equiv 2 f_a/c^{V,A}_{sd}$, respectively.
 A comprehensive discussion of other bounds in this model can be found in~\cite{MartinCamalich:2020dfe}.
 In particular, this constraint is also stronger than the SN bounds on the diagonal couplings to light quarks from nucleon-nucleon \textit{bremsstrahlung}, and on the leptonic couplings to $\mu\mu$ \cite{Bollig:2020xdr} and $\mu e$ \cite{Calibbi:2020jvd}.
 Finally, as we discuss in detail in the Appendix, the bounds for the QCD axion are roughly applicable also to the ALP case unless its mass is very close to the $\Lambda- n$ mass difference.
 It is interesting to note that the SN bound on ALPs can become comparable to the stringent bounds from laboratory experiments looking for $K^+ \to \pi^+ X^0$ in the two-pion decay region, where the sensitivity is strongly reduced due to the SM background~\cite{CortinaGil:2020zwa}.

 \textbf{\textit{Conclusions:}} We have studied in detail a novel SN bound on dark flavored sectors stemming from the decay of $\Lambda$ hyperons in the proto-neutron star.
-We have used state-of-the-art simulations with the corresponding hyperonic EoS for our calculations.
+We have used state-of-the-art simulations with the corresponding hyperonic EoS for our calculations to obtain the upper limit BR$(\Lambda\to nX^0)\lesssim8.0\times10^{-9}$.
 This leads to the strongest bounds that have been derived so far on the couplings of the massless dark photon to quarks.
-This analysis also sets strong constraints on flavor-violating axion models, and could be extended to other flavored dark portals.
-Future improvements could come from simulations including explicitly the hyperons and the backreaction effects of the dark cooling in the SN explosion.
+This analysis also sets strong constraints on flavor-violating axion models, and can be readily extended to other flavored dark sectors.

 \textbf{\textit{Acknowledgements:}} We thank R.~Bollig, H.-Th.~Janka and M.~Oertel for useful discussions and for providing us with internal details of their work.
 We also thank F.~S.~Kitaura for useful discussions.
 JMC acknowledges support from the Spanish MINECO through the ``Ram\'on y Cajal'' program RYC-2016-20672 and the grant PGC2018-102016-A-I00.
 The work of JTC is supported by the Ministerio de Ciencia e Innovaci\'on under FPI contract PRE2019-089992 of the SEV-2015-0548 grant and Generalitat Valenciana by the SEJI/2018/033 project.
 L.T. acknowledges support from the Ministerio de Econom\'ia y Competitividad under contract FPA2016-81114-P, the Ministerio de Ciencia e Innovaci\'on under contract FIS2017-84038-C2-1-P, by PHAROS COST Action CA16214, and by the EU STRONG-2020 project under the program H2020-INFRAIA-2018-1, grant agreement no. 824093.
 This work is partially supported by project C3b of the DFG-funded Collaborative Research Center TRR257, ``Particle Physics Phenomenology after the Higgs Discovery".